AI course builder for instant online courses | HeyGen

 Create complete courses in four streamlined steps, from source content to learner-ready modules.

 Provide slide decks, PDFs, docs, or a brief outline.
-HeyGen analyses the material, extracts key points, and recommends a course structure with objectives.
+HeyGen analyzes the material, extracts key points, and recommends a course structure with objectives.

 Select lesson length, a presenter style, voice tone, and brand kit.
 Pick templates for assessments and interactive elements so every module matches your standards.